Vassals Become Vessels

 Please don’t put us through trials, but deliver us from everything bad.
 Because you are the one in charge, and you have all the power, and the glory too is all yours-forever-which is just the way we want it!

-God Makes the Disabled Holy — Readers’ Choice
+Wholeness for the Holidays — Readers’ Choice

 Readers’ Choice is here: Over two-thirds of our devotionals get emailed responses from readers like you.
 Hearing that what we have written is meaningful to you is meaningful to us.
 That’s why we love sharing some of your comments and messages.
 Thank you, readers.
 We do what we do to serve you.
 There’s still time to tell us about your favorite, most meaningful posts of the year.
 If you shared it with someone, or it helped you, let us know via email, direct message, or by filling out the linked form.